gtrixic/lets-meat-up/README.md

 The user will be directed here If they select the “Pick User” Button.

 Upon pressing “Start”, a match for the user will be generated based on the users’ code tags (matchID).
-When a match is found, the name, age, gender of the matched user will be displayed.
+When a match is found, the name, age, gender, profile picture and allergies of the matched user will be displayed.
 The user is then given the option to send a request or ignore the matched user.

 If the user selects “Request”, a pop-up will appear to alert the user that the request has been sent.
 The pop-up also allows the user to choose if they want to return to the home screen or continue searching for more matches.

-The “Start”, “Request”, “Ignore” and “Profile” Buttons at the top left corner are all ImageButtons.
+“Start”, “Request”, “Ignore” and “Profile” are all ImageButtons.
+While the information texts are TextViews, the Profile Picture is an ImageView.

 ![](https://i.postimg.cc/tgY6Fy9R/20.jpg)
 ![](https://i.postimg.cc/R0yHR807/21.jpg)